DangerousPrototypes/BusPirate5-firmware/readme.md

 # Or drop into the container and run builds manually
 docker compose run dev

+# To debug using the containers
+cp docker/debug.env .env
+# edit your BP_PORT{#} environment variables to your USB devices
+# run the debug version of the services
+docker compose run dev-debug
 ```

 ### Building without LGPL3 protected component